The Best Irish Hangover Cures for the Morning After St Patrick's Day

 Many Irish people believe a strong, sweet cup of tea to be the cure for all ills, and its mythical healing properties are certainly thought to extend to the hangover.
-Tea’s positive effects on those suffering the consequences of a night in the pub aren’t purely psychological.
-Although tea – like coffee – can be a diuretic in large amounts, studies have shown that a few cups of tea can have the same hydrating effect as water – essential during the dehydration of a hangover.
+And tea’s positive effects on those suffering the consequences of a night in the pub aren’t purely psychological; studies have shown that a good cuppa can have the same hydrating effect as water – essential during the dehydration of a hangover.

-For those unfortunate souls who have to work the day after Paddy’s Day, or don’t have time to sit down to a cooked Irish breakfast for other reasons, a breakfast roll can save the day.
+For those unfortunate souls who have to work the day after Paddy’s Day, or can’t stomach a full Irish breakfast just yet, a breakfast roll can save the day.
 Available from deli counters at petrol stations across the country, the breakfast roll features items from a full Irish breakfast stuffed inside a bread roll.
-The breakfast roll is such a common hangover cure in Ireland that it was even the focus of a hit song, released by comedian Pat Shortt in 2006.
+The breakfast roll is such a common hangover cure in Ireland that it was even the focus of a song released by comedian Pat Shortt in 2006.

 Chicken fillet roll

 A Chinese takeaway is another trusted Irish hangover cure, called upon after the worst of nausea has subsided and when eating a full meal seems doable.
 The carb-rich 3-in-1, consisting of rice, chips and curry sauce, is seen as being particularly medicinal.
-In 2015, Irish and Welsh people were amused when Buzzfeed released an article celebrating the 3-in-1 as a new development, even though both countries had been extolling its virtues for years.
+It’s not a combination you’ll commonly find out outside of Ireland, but it’s worth seeking out if you’re suffering after St Patrick’s Day.

-Last but not least, plenty of Irish drinkers alleviate their pain with some ‘hair of the dog’ – aka more alcohol.
-The name for this ‘cure’ comes from the belief that rabies could be cured by applying hairs from the dog that bit you to the cut.
-Although there’s no evidence to suggest drinking more does anything but delay the effects of a hangover, that doesn’t stop people from trying.
+Last but not least, plenty of Irish drinkers alleviate their pain with some ‘hair of the dog’ – which is, of course, more alcohol.
+The name for this so-called cure allegedly comes from the belief that rabies could be cured by applying hairs from the dog that bit you to the cut.
+Although there’s no evidence to suggest drinking more does anything but delay the effects of a hangover, that certainly doesn’t stop people from trying.